imclab/commuterData/README.md

 To Recap
 You	need	two	visualizations.
-• One	to	show	break-down	by	state o allows the	state	to	be	selected	somehow o needs	to	have	details	on	demand
+*One	to	show	break-down	by	state
+**allows the	state	to	be	selected	somehow
+*needs	to	have	details	on	demand
+*One	to	show	top	3	of	each	category
+*needs	to	filterable
-• One	to	show	top	3	of	each	category o needs	to	filterable o needs	to	be	able	to	switch	between	percentages	and	straight	numbers o needs	to	have	brushing	and	linking	within	itself o needs	to	have	details	on	demand
+*needs	to	be	able	to	switch	between	percentages	and	straight	numbers *needs	to	have	brushing	and	linking	within	itself *needs	to	have	details	on	demand
-• Brushing/Linking	between	the	two	visualizations	is	required
+*Brushing/Linking	between	the	two	visualizations	is	required